Explainable AI needs formalization: Structural limitations of current XAI research

 \paragraph*{Existing theory spares out notions of explanation correctness} Existing theoretical work has postulated axioms that are desirable for XAI methods to fulfill.
-For example, according to \citet{sundararajanAxiomaticAttributionDeep2017}, a method satisfies sensitivity, if a) for every input and baseline that differ in one feature but have different predictions, the differing feature is given non-zero importance, and if also b) the importance of a variable is always zero if the function implemented by the deep network does not depend (mathematically) on it.
+For example, according to Sundararajan et al.~\cite{sundararajanAxiomaticAttributionDeep2017}, a method satisfies sensitivity, if a) for every input and baseline that differ in one feature but have different predictions, the differing feature is given non-zero importance, and if also b) the importance of a variable is always zero if the function implemented by the deep network does not depend (mathematically) on it.
 Axioms like this encode meaningful sanity checks but do not provide a notion of correctness or utility-for-purpose of an explanation.
+Several authors have proposed to close this gap by describing criteria for the ``faithfulness'' or ``fidelity'' of XAI methods.
+These concepts, however, are often not formulated in mathematically stringent form \citep[see,][]{guidottiSurveyMethodsExplaining2019a,jacoviFaithfullyInterpretableNLP2020}.
+Moreover, faithfulness is insufficient to serve the purposes mentioned in \nameref{sec:purposes}, as we note further below.

-\paragraph{XAI methods are mostly ignorant of the data distribution and causal structure} With few exceptions, XAI methods are applied post-hoc to model weights or outputs only.
-However, a model's behavior cannot be meaningfully interpreted without access to the correlation or causal structure of its training data \citep{haufe2014interpretation,weichwald2015causal,karimi2021algorithmic,wilming2023theoretical}.
-The same model weights that cancel out a suppressor in Examples~A and B (see Section~\ref{sec:examples}) would have a completely different function, and hence interpretation, when applied to independent features.
+\paragraph*{XAI methods ignore data distribution and causal structure} With few exceptions, XAI methods are applied post-hoc to model weights or outputs only.
+However, a model's behavior cannot be meaningfully interpreted without knowledge of the correlation or causal structure of its training data \citep{haufe2014interpretation,weichwald2015causal,karimi2021algorithmic,wilming2023theoretical}.
+The same model weights that cancel out \revi{target-irrelevant noise} in Examples~A and B (see \nameref{sec:examples}) would have a completely different interpretation when applied to features \revi{that are mutually statistically independent}, where their role would be to aggregate independent pieces of target-related information.